 Pilot whale call types: a family affair?

 An own study (...here...) recently analysed a total of 779 call vocalizations of short-finned pilot whales southwest off Tenerife, Canary Islands.
 750 (96.3%) of all identified calls were heard more than once and some were repeated up to 34 times.
 Based on their time-frequency contours, these repetitive calls were grouped into structural categories resulting in 55 different call types with and without subtypes.
-Results so far suggest that repetitive call vocalizations might be used for group identification.
+It is possible that calls may serve an important role in identification of groups or individuals, or in maintaining acoustic contact between group members.

 Click ...here... to see a realtime sonogram of pilot whale call vocalizations recorded on 31.08.1996 (.mov file with 3.1 MB).